twowaits/SDE-Interview-Questions/Samsung/README.md

 - Write a program to create circular queue?
 - Detect and remove loop in linked list.
 - Design LRU data structure.
+- WAP for finding nth node from the end in the linked list.
+- Explain KMP Algorithm.
 - Zigzag traversal between two singly linked list.
 - There is a N*M matrix where each row is sorted.
 Find the kth largest element in matrix?
 - Print sum of all prime numbers within a given range.